A special ROSE has helped me to do a better job on showing you my family's slide-show.

 looks!
 Yes - that painting makes me think of Sarah Brightman, so here's one of

-my favorite melodies - you can open it up; put it in your computer 'tray', and
+melodies - you can open it up; put it in your computer 'tray', and

 enjoy it throughout the day.
 To get the song, just....